 Best non-toxic mascara

 Ever since I rebuilt my lashes with the help of the amazing Eyelash Growth serum by Hello Lash, all I need is a non-smudging, slightly volumizing mascara.
+I also want my mascara to continue the good work of conditioning my lashes rather than assaulting them with harmful chemicals.

+Milk’s Kush High-Volume Mascara delivers beautifully.
+The mascara is vegan, talc-free, cruelty-free, and paraben-free.
 According to the company website, “plant-derived oils fuse heart-shaped fibers to lashes for thickness without the fallout. … Tapered, tree-shaped brush with criss-cross bristles coats and lifts every single lash from root to tip for a defined, clump-free effect.”

 Because the mascara is buildable, you can go for a casual or a truly dramatic look.
 It doesn’t clump and it feels very nourishing on the lashes.

+When it comes to eyes, I also love the Milk Fiber Brow Gel.
+It also features the buildable fibers that add to the sparse eyebrows.
+Again, you can go for light effect, just adding a bit of shape to the brows.
+Or you can layer more for a dramatic look.
 Either way, the brows look and feel happy, and very natural.
 The gel comes in 11 shades so it’s easy to find that perfect match for your hair color.

 Best natural eyeshadow

-I do not use much eyeshadow, but if I do, I also want it to not be harmful to my eyes and the delicate area around the eyes.
+I do not use much of eyeshadow, but if I do, I also want it to not be harmful to my eyes and the delicate area around the eyes.
 Staying power is important too.
 Primal Life Organics Eye Shadows do deliver just that!

 Unlike other eye shadows that are loaded with chemicals and toxins, these little gems are made up with nourishing clays and vitamin-rich ingredients like arrowroot, cranberry and beetroot.
 They come in beautiful colors as you can see in this picture.
 My faves are Charcoal for a dramatic cat eye and Lilac for a more romantic, whimsical look.